The recipe makes 6 cups

 Directions:

-1. Whisk together the our, chili powder, cumin, garlic powder, oregano, salt, and cinnamon until well combined.
+- Whisk together the flour, chili powder, cumin, garlic powder, oregano, salt, and cinnamon until well combined.

 Rehydration: